Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Related Work

-Besides the SRGAN, many recent works~\cite{enhancenet,TSRN,wang2018esrgan} try to improve the perceptual quality.
-The ENet~\cite{enhancenet} and TSRN~\cite{TSRN} adopt texture-matching loss~\cite{gatys2016image} in combination with an adversarial training and perceptual losses.
-Texture-matching loss was originally used in the texture synthesis problem.
-Given a target texture image, it generates the output image by iteratively matching the statistics extracted from a pretrained network to the target texture.
-By using texture information in the SR problem, the model can produce more realistic textures and reduce artifacts.
-On the other hand, ESRGAN~\cite{wang2018esrgan} improves the SRGAN in a different direction.
-Internally, ESRGAN replaces standard residual units with the residual-in-residual dense block (RRDB) inspired by the SRDenseNet~\cite{srdense} and RDN~\cite{rdn}.
-Then, it adds the relative discriminator loss~\cite{jolicoeur2018relativistic} to increase the visual quality.
-However, perceptually-oriented models are not suitable for real world applications despite their high performances.
-On the contrary, our proposed models create photo-realistic images with a reasonable amount of computation in order to suit the real-world demands.
+To increase the perceptual quality, various studies have proposed unique network designs, losses, or network training techniques~\cite{blau20182018}.
+In particular, EnhanceNet~\cite{enhancenet} and TSRN~\cite{TSRN} adopt texture matching loss~\cite{gatys2015texture} in combination with adversarial training and perceptual losses.
+By providing texture information, the model can produce more realistic textures and reduce artifacts.
+RankSRGAN~\cite{zhang2019ranksrgan} introduces ranker loss to reflect the perceptual metrics at the network optimization process.
+ESRGAN~\cite{wang2018esrgan} improves the SRGAN by replacing the standard residual unit~\cite{mdsr2017} with the residual-in-residual dense block (RRDB) inspired by SRDenseNet~\cite{srdense}.
+In addition, this model uses the relative discriminator loss~\cite{jolicoeur2018relativistic}.
+However, the aforementioned models are not suitable for real-world applications despite the great visual quality of the SR output, because of the heavy computational requirements.
+Although several studies have focused on designing a lightweight SR network~\cite{ignatov2018pirm,zhang2019aim}, the SR performance of the models is not satisfactory in terms of the perceptual quality.
+On the contrary, our proposed models are able to generate visually plausible images with a reasonable amount of computation.